 Camping can be one person’s dream vacation and the next person’s nightmare, but no matter what you think of it at the start, you are sure to learn some important lessons when you go on your first camping trip.There are so many different ways to try camping out for yourself!
 You can go down the traditional route and stay in a tent or you can even take a trip in an RV.
-The first time I went camping in an RV, I was expecting the electricity generator to be really noisy but instead I was surprised by just how quiet the power generator was.
+I always look on sites like 247moms.com to find the best equipment that I need to take with me to make the trip as enjoyable as possible.
+I had never thought of taking glow sticks because they keep the kids entertained and you can easily keep track of them!
+The first time I went camping in an RV, I was expecting the electricity generator to be really noisy but instead, I was surprised by just how quiet the power generator was.
 It turns out that nowadays most RVs rely on the most silent inverters to keep the power going.

 Nonetheless, when it’s done and your return to normal life, you’ll be in one of two minds; you won’t be able to wait to do it all over, or you’ll never want to look at a tent – or an RV! – again.
 How you felt doesn’t really matter; it’s what you learned that’s important.